 “An equals symbol is the end of a question and the start of an answer, it’s in the middle of the two of them, and I definitely feel like being 30 I’m on either side.”

 The singer also received a message from his friend and mentor Sir Elton John congratulating him on the release of his new album and wishing him good luck for its release.

-You can hear two tracks from = every hour on our dedicated Ed Sheeran radio station.
+You can hear tracks from = on our dedicated Ed Sheeran radio station.

 EXCLUSIVELY ED SHEERAN LISTEN LIVE